EyasuTeshome/shifttracker/interview-prep/finalize-your-cover-letter-feedback-and-submit-an-application.md

 ### Project requirements

 - [Make sure that your cover letter meets every requirement of the cover letter rubric](https://docs.google.com/document/d/1kiQP_QOxy2Opklleet37kCXbB8uRndRPumtfzKtR9N0/edit).
 If you have followed the [cover letter curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/write-and-submit-a-customized-cover-letter.md), it should do so automatically.
-- Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** Do not skim their feedback; read it aloud carefully to ensure that you don't miss suggestions. **If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again, which could delay your progress in the program.**
+- Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** Do not skim their feedback; read it aloud carefully to ensure that you don't miss suggestions. **If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again, which could delay your progress in the program.** You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
 - **Open up the job posting you are applying to**

 ### **Submission instructions**